-The RLC Series Circuit is defined as when a pure resistance of R ohms, a pure inductance of L Henry and a pure capacitance of C farads are connected together in series combination with each other.
-As all the three elements are connected in series so, the current flowing in each element of the circuit will be same as the total current I flowing in the circuit.
+When a pure resistance of R ohms, a pure inductance of L Henry and a pure capacitance of C farads are connected together in series combination with each other then RLC Series Circuit is formed.
+As all the three elements are connected in series so, the current flowing through each element of the circuit will be the same as the total current I flowing in the circuit.

 - RLC Circuit